NxPKG/khulnasoft-docs/content/cloudflare-one/identity/devices/access-integrations/mutual-tls-authentication.md

 ### Create a CRL

-You can use the Cloudflare PKI toolkit to generate a certificate revocation list (CRL), as well.
+You can use the Khulnasoft PKI toolkit to generate a certificate revocation list (CRL), as well.
 This list will contain client certificates that are revoked.

 1. Get the serial number from the client certificate generated earlier.
 Add that serial number, or any others you intend to revoke, in hex format in a text file.
 This example uses a file named `serials.txt`.